Skip to content

 • Core Requirement: Video RAM (VRAM)

-• Importance of VRAM: When running a large model, the model's parameters and intermediate calculation results need to be loaded into VRAM.
-Therefore, the size of VRAM is the most critical hardware indicator for running local LLMs.
-Insufficient VRAM will prevent the model from loading, or only allow the use of very small models, or even severely reduce the running speed.
+• Importance of VRAM: When running large models, the model's parameters and intermediate calculation results need to be loaded into the VRAM.
+Therefore, the size of the VRAM is the most critical hardware indicator for running local large models.
+Insufficient VRAM will cause the model to fail to load, or only allow for the use of very small models, and may even severely reduce the running speed.

-• The Bigger, the Better: Ideally, having a GPU with as much VRAM as possible is the best, as this allows you to run models with larger parameters and get better performance.
+• The More, the Better: Ideally, having a GPU with as much VRAM as possible is best, as this allows you to run models with larger parameters and achieve better performance.

 • Second Most Important: System Memory (RAM)

-• Sufficient RAM is also Important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU VRAM is limited, as larger RAM can help alleviate VRAM pressure.
+• Sufficient RAM is also Important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU VRAM is limited.
+More RAM can help alleviate VRAM pressure.

 • Processor (CPU)

-• NPU (Neural Network Processor): Some laptops are equipped with an NPU, which is a dedicated hardware for accelerating AI calculations.
-The NPU can accelerate specific types of AI operations, including the inference process of some large models, thereby improving efficiency and reducing power consumption.
-If your laptop has an NPU, it will be a bonus, but the GPU is still the core for running local large models.
+• NPU (Neural Processing Unit): Some laptops are equipped with an NPU, which is a hardware specifically designed to accelerate AI calculations.
+NPU can accelerate specific types of AI operations, including the inference process of certain large models, thereby improving efficiency and reducing power consumption.
+If your laptop has an NPU, it will be a plus, but the GPU is still the core of running local large models.
 The support and effect of NPU depend on the specific model and software.

 • Storage (Hard Drive/SSD)